Auch gut für

 The value concentrates heavily in transportation.
 If you work from home and rarely drive, most of the card's differentiation doesn't apply to you.
 Check your actual transportation spending before committing.

 A solid card for commuters and travelers with significant transportation expenses.
 The focused bonuses outperform generic cards if your spending aligns.
 Check your actual transportation spending to confirm the value.
 Compare alternatives in our best cashback credit cards in Switzerland guide.
+This card is also available on Mastercard with identical benefits.

 Verdict: Worth it if transportation is a major spending category.
 Less compelling for work-from-home lifestyles.